Superadditivity of Zero-Error Capacity in Noisy Classical and Perfect Quantum Channel Pairs

 Zero-error information theory, introduced by Shannon \cite{Shannon1956}, addresses communication under the stringent requirement of absolute certainty, allowing no probability of error.
 Within this setup, interestingly even noisy classical channels can display superadditive behavior \cite{Shannon1956,Lovasz1979,Alon1998,Korner1998}.
-More recently, quantum extension of zero-error information theory has emerged as an active area of research \cite{Cubitt2010,Duan2009,Cubitt2011,Chen2010,Beigi2010,Cubitt2011a,Chen2011,Duan2013,Duan2016,Wang2018,Prevedel2011,Yadavalli2022,Mir2023,Agarwal2024}.
+More recently, quantum extension of zero-error information theory has emerged as an active area of research \cite{Cubitt2010,Duan2009,Cubitt2011a,Cubitt2012,Shirokov2015,Duan2016,Cubitt2011,Chen2010,Beigi2010,Chen2011,Duan2013,Wang2018,Prevedel2011,Yadavalli2022,Mir2023,Agarwal2024,Cubitt2012,Shirokov2015}.
 In this work, we present a previously unexplored instance of superadditivity phenomenon having a quantum origin.
 Specifically, we show that a noisy classical channel, when paired in parallel with a perfect quantum channel, exhibits superadditive capacity.
-Namely, the capacity of the joint noisy classical and perfect quantum channels supersedes sum of their individual capacities.
+In other words, the capacity of the joint noisy classical and perfect quantum channels supersedes sum of their individual capacities.
 We also establish that this enhancement is fundamentally quantum, \textit{i.e.}, replacing the perfect quantum channel with a perfect classical channel eliminates the superadditive advantage.
-Along the way, we derive general criteria characterizing when such superadditive behavior can occur, thereby expanding the conceptual landscape of zero-error communication theory and connecting it to the foundational notion of Kochen Specker contextuality \cite{Kochen1975,KSRMP}.
+Along the way, we derive general criteria for exhibiting such superadditive behavior, thereby expanding the conceptual landscape of zero-error communication theory and connecting it to the foundational notion of Kochen Specker contextuality \cite{Kochen1975,KSRMP}.

 \textit{Framework.-} A discrete memoryless classical channel $N$ is specified by a finite input alphabet $\mathcal{X}$, a finite output alphabet $\mathcal{Y}$, and a collection of conditional probabilities $P(y|x)$, where $\sum_{y \in \mathcal{Y}} P(y|x) = 1$ for all $x \in \mathcal{X}$, and $y \in \mathcal{Y}$.
 For a fixed input symbol $x \in \mathcal{X}$, only a subset of output symbols can occur with nonzero probability \cite{Shannon1948}.
 We denote this support of input by $\Gamma(x) := \{ y \in \mathcal{Y} \mid P(y|x) > 0 \}$, Operationally, $\Gamma(x)$ represents all outputs that the receiver may observe when $x$ is transmitted in a single use of the channel.